 Greenhouse and Indoor Growing Challanges

-As per permaculture principles, we mostly use materials we already have, as per permaculture principles, and as pictured below, these trays are divided into pretty small planting sections.
+As per permaculture principles, we mostly use materials we already have and as pictured below, these trays are divided into pretty small planting sections.
 Greenhouses are excellent for planting in the winter when it is often cloudy and temperatures are freezing.
 However, in the spring season, when temperatures fluctuate so much, one night we have to turn on the heating lamps, and the next day we have to leave the door open in trepidation of the plants overheating.
 If you are starting your seeds indoors, just in your house, there is not as much to worry about as far as temperatures reaching a point that will cause plants to wilt.
 However, the smaller the planter size, the more you must water it since it can dry out very quickly.
 We learned this the hard way when one day we left the plants for maybe 5 hours and came back to many of them had died and the majority of them wilted.
 Granted, it was over 120 degrees in the greenhouse when that happened, but the small size of the planters made it all the worse.

 Another challenge with small planters is separating the sprouts when, inevitably, out of the ten ones planted with two to five seeds each to ensure some grow in each, five saplings grow in one planter while none sprout anywhere else.
 As the seedlings start growing, this does not pose too much of a problem.
 However, eventually, they will get big enough that they begin to compete with one another for nutrients, sunlight, and water.
 Different plants require different care when transplanting since they grow at different rates and to different heights.